semanticarts/gist/doc/Contributing.md

-Issue and Pull Request Submission Guidelines
+gist Contributor Guidelines for Issues and Pull Requests
 =====

-Semantic Arts gist Change and Release Management
+gist Change and Release Management
 -----

-- The current Semantic Arts workflow (details in a forthcoming change and release management document) for gist development requires that an issue be submitted, triaged, and approved for implementation before a pull request is submitted.
-We will not review or approve pull requests not based on approved issues.
+- The Semantic Arts workflow (details in a forthcoming change and release management document) for gist development requires that an issue be submitted, triaged, and approved for implementation before work proceeds and a pull request is submitted.
+We will not review or approve pull requests that are not based on issues approved for implementation.
 - All bug reports and feature requests should be submitted via issues in this repository rather than through email, the website contact form, or other communication channels, and all discussion will be tracked through comments on the issue.
 These practices ensure that requests are addressed transparently and systematically, and that all discussion is recorded and preserved in a single, public location.
+- gist Council presentations will have an associated issue created so that the proposals will be reviewed and acted on.

 Submitting an Issue
 -----

-### Atomic Issues
+### Content

 - Each issue should be atomic, to simplify the review process, implementation, and revert/rollback.
 - Exception: several very small issues of the same type can be bundled together into a single issue - e.g., fixing typos in labels.